elastic/logstash/qa/README.md

 In the feature we might add new rake tasks to do all at once, but for now you can use the script under `ci/ci_acceptance.sh` to do all at once.

-For local testing puroposes, is recommended to not run all together, pick your target and run with the single machine command, If you're willing to run on single one, you should use:
+For local testing purposes, is recommended to not run all together, pick your target and run with the single machine command, If you're willing to run on single one, you should use:

 ```
 rake qa:acceptance:single[machine]  # Run one single machine acceptance test